luisvalesilva/digitre/README.md

 ## License

 This project is licensed under the terms of the MIT license.
-Check the [LICENSE](LICENSE) file for the full license text.
+See [LICENSE](LICENSE) file for details.